Outsource Bookkeeping

 Seven factors drive bookkeeping costs up or down:

 1. Transaction volume — More transactions = more bookkeeper time.
 50 transactions/month vs. 500 is a significant difference.
 2. Number of accounts — Multiple bank accounts, credit cards, PayPal, Stripe, and merchant accounts each add reconciliation time.
 3. Payroll complexity — Businesses with employees add payroll journal entries, T4 preparation, and ROE processing.
-4. Catch-up required — If your books are 3–12 months behind, expect a one-time catch-up fee of $200–$1,500 before ongoing service begins.
+4. Catch-up required — If your books are 3–12 months behind, expect a one-time catch-up bookkeeping fee of $200–$1,500 before ongoing service begins.
 5. Province — BC (GST + PST) and Quebec (GST + QST) require additional filings; Alberta (GST only) is simpler.
 6. Software used — QuickBooks Online and Xero are standard; legacy desktop software or non-standard platforms add time.
 7. Frequency of reports — Monthly reporting is standard.
 Weekly or biweekly reporting commands a premium.

 Hourly vs. Flat-Rate Bookkeeping: Which Is Better?